Roan Mountain (Roan Highlands): Summits

 Round Bald rises near the center of the Roan massif.
 It has an elevation of about 5824 ft and overlooks Carver's Gap at the far western end of Grassy Ridge.
 The Appalachian Trail (following the state border) crosses its summit, first passing through a sparse tree line on the mountain's northwestern slope before emerging in the bald area near the top.
-There is a panoramic view from the summit.
+There is a panoramic view from the summit, where it is possible to see the skyline of Charlotte, over 150km distant.

 Jane Bald is a small knob between Round Bald and Grassy Ridge Bald, with an elevation of about 5811 ft.
 A local legend relates its name to a woman named "Jane" who died of milk sickness while crossing the mountain.
 The bald area atop Jane is much less substantial than its two massive neighbors and is partially overgrown by rhododendron.
 The Appalachian Trail crosses its summit.

 Grassy Ridge Bald dominates the center of Grassy Ridge.
 It has an elevation of about 6185 ft, making it one of the highest grassy balds in the Appalachian Mountains (Black Balsam Knob, located southwest of Asheville, is slightly higher at 6,214 ft.)
 The bald area atop the mountain covers several 100 acre, with patches of trees and shrubbery in some places.
 The Appalachian Trail crosses the mountain's northern slope, with several spurs (usually marked) traversing the top of the mountain.
 The summit is adorned by a rock pile and a bronze plaque placed to honor the memory of a local highland farmer named Cornelius Rex Peake.
 There is a panoramic view from the summit, with Grandfather Mountain standing prominently to the east and the Black Mountains visible to the south.
 The summit of Grassy Ridge Bald is almost entirely within North Carolina.

 Yellow Mountain (5410 ft) and Little Hump Mountain (5446 ft) comprise the northeastern fringe of the Roan Highlands.
 Both are traversed by the Appalachian Trail.